Modern consumers have modern expectations — something retailers worldwide know too well, even if they are unsure how to react.

-BigCommerce is one of these solutions, providing a platform for organisations to centralize their store’s inventory management across multiple channels.
+BigCommerce is one of these solutions, providing a platform for organizations to centralize their store’s inventory management across multiple channels.
 With our solution, companies are able to:

-As you expand to additional channels, the product information you use to market effectively in one channel will likely need to be altered and optimised for different channels.
+As you expand to additional channels, the product information you use to market effectively in one channel will likely need to be altered and optimized for different channels.

 Tracking this information manually in a Google Doc or Spreadsheet is time-consuming and can create errors.

 To alleviate this, many brands use a Product Information Management system (PIM) as a single source of product information truth across channels.

 Many of these systems can also help you optimize your listings and provide automated updates.